ANKerD/Notes-Everywhere/README.md

 # Notes-Everywhere
-Virtual notebook available everywhere with or without internet connection Using react js to manage school notes and make them available for you everywhere
+Virtual notebook available everywhere with or without internet connection.

+Using react js to manage school notes and make them available for you everywhere